sarahzu/Configuration-System/README.md

 npm install
 npm start
 ```
 On mac OS X and Windows please use Firefox Browser to view the UI.
-On Linux, please use Midori Webbrowser.
+On Linux, please use Midori web-browser.

 ## Run the Test-case Environment
 This environment simulates the interface to the gameplay system.
-The backend extracts the needed information from the configuration system's database and the frontend loads a webapplication which visualises all visual components as they where set in the configuration system.
+The backend extracts the needed information from the configuration system's database and the frontend loads a web-application which visualises all visual components as they where set in the configuration system.

   3. To run the test-case UI backend API:
 ```